kljr/SpringboardVM/README.md

 A port has been forwarded from the guest's 3306 port to the host's 3334 port.
-If port 3334 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom`.
+If port 3334 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom` file.
 You will also have to edit `acceptance-tests/codeception.yml` to have the alternate port.

 ##Useful shell aliases and functions